 At your first distillery, pick up a Kentucky Bourbon Trail Passport.
-All ten distilleries are listed inside, with space for your own notes and a stamp from each distillery.
-If you collect all ten stamps you can redeem your passport for a Kentucky Bourbon Trail T-shirt.
-What’s not to love?
-You get to sip bourbon at ten different distilleries and then get a T-shirt to proudly show off your accomplishment!
+The distilleries are listed inside, with space for your own notes and a stamp from each distillery.
+If you collect stamps from each distillery you can redeem your passport for a Kentucky Bourbon Trail tasting glass.

-We spent two days on the Kentucky Bourbon Trail.
-During our time, we did not take a tour at every distillery, however, we did visit all of them (except for Angel’s Envy, which was not part of the official Bourbon Trail during our visit).
-Ten tours is a lot to fit into one weekend, and honestly, they do get repetitive, as most tours teach you how bourbon is produced.
-By the time you get to the 9th distillery, you may begin to think you could be a master distiller!!
+It’s impossible to fit eighteen tours into one weekend, and honestly, they do get repetitive, as most tours teach you how bourbon is produced.
+By the time you get to the 9th distillery, you may begin to think you could be a master distiller!

-In order to take a tour at all ten distilleries you will need three days.
-For most people, a mix of tours and tastings is the ideal visit, which can be done in two very busy days if planned appropriately.
+In order to take a tour at all eighteen distilleries, you will need at least six days.
+For most people, a mix of tours and tastings is the ideal visit, which can be done in five very busy days if planned appropriately.

-With limited time, especially if you have no desire to take a tour at all ten distilleries, here are our must-see distilleries.
+With limited time, especially if you have no desire to take a tour at all seventeen distilleries, here are our must-see distilleries.

 - Best All Around Experience: Maker’s Mark